Foundation Damage FAQ

 The foundation of your home is the base on which the rest of the home is built.
 Depending on how your home was constructed, your foundation may be made of solid concrete or hollow concrete masonry blocks.
 Foundation damage refers to the issues that arise within and outside your home as the foundation of your home shifts, becomes older and gets damaged.
 Foundation damage can become apparent in several ways, including:

-There can be many causes for foundation damage, and the cause for your foundation problems can be a key reason that your homeowner’s insurance company refuses to cover the damage.
+There can be many causes of foundation damage, and the cause for your foundation problems can be a key reason that your homeowner’s insurance company refuses to cover the damage.
 If the cause is found to be an issue that you knew about but ignored in some way, the insurance company can refuse your claim and say the damage was caused by you neglecting your responsibility to maintain the home.

 Improper drainage – If your home is not outfitted with gutters, or the gutters become clogged or separated from the home, rainwater can fall close to the home and cause the dirt around the foundation to shift.
 To avoid this issue, be sure to check and clean your gutters regularly.